ThisIsTPM/Food-Delivery-Cost-and-Profitability-Analysis/README.md

 **The Food Delivery Cost and Profitability Analysis** project uses Python to analyze 1,000 food delivery orders.
 It calculates total revenue of 126,990 INR and total costs of 232,709.85 INR, revealing a net loss of 105,719.85 INR.
 Key findings show that profitable orders have a commission rate of 30.51% and a discount rate of 5.87%.

 The project includes visualizations such as profit distribution histograms, cost breakdown pie charts, and revenue versus cost bar charts.
-These insights provide actionable recommendations to enhance profitability by optimizing commission and discount rates, aiming to improve operational efficiency in food delivery services
+These insights provide actionable recommendations to enhance profitability by optimizing commission and discount rates, aiming to improve operational efficiency in food delivery services.

 ## Data Preparation